 PPI Manufacturers Do Not Warn of All Dangerous Side Effects of PPI Use

 Although manufacturers of proton pump inhibitors provide information about potential side effects and contraindications, they do not warn about the severe, sometimes life-threatening risk of acute kidney injury or chronic kidney disease e associated with these medications.

 While the U.S. Food and Drug Administration (FDA) has issued a number of safety warnings regarding proton pump inhibitors, such as warnings about PPI’s association with bone fractures, low magnesium levels, and a specific type of gastrointestinal inflammation caused by a particular bacteria, it has not specifically addressed the very real and dangerous possibility of irreparable kidney damage.

-If you’ve suffered a kidney injury as a result of taking a Proton Pump Inhibitor medication, please call 303-792-5595 to speak with our Colorado mass tort attorneys.
-The case was was recently designed as a multi-district litigation (MDL) and assigned to the Hon.
+If you have suffered a kidney injury as a result of taking a Proton Pump Inhibitor medication, please call 303-792-5595 to speak with our Colorado mass tort attorneys.
+The case was recently designed as a multi-district litigation (MDL) and assigned to the Hon.
 Claire C. Cecchi, United States District Court for the District of New Jersey.
 On August 23, 2017, Judge Cecchi appointed Burg Simpson shareholder Seth A. Katz to serve on the Plaintiffs’ Executive Committee.